Scarabaeus1031/NEXAH/ARCHITECTURE/SYSTEM_STATE.md

 # NEXAH — System State (Current Ground Truth)

-> This document reflects the **actual implemented and observed state of NEXAH**,
+> This document reflects the **current implemented and empirically observed state of NEXAH**,
-> not the intended or ideal architecture.
+> not an idealized or finalized architecture.

 ---